Raphhh/jquery-sticky/README.md

 A jQuery plugin that sticks an element (a navigation bar for example) while scrolling.
 It is simple to setup.
 It can be added to any existing page without the need to change the HTML mark up.
 See the [demo](http://raphaellefebvre.be/sticky/).

+If you select several elements, all be stuck.
+They can be placed side by side, or be superimposed (see options).

 ## A. Install